Eligible Securities

 3. Related-party Exemptions for Self-securitisations

 The Reserve Bank may grant a related-party exemption to a counterparty for a self-securitisation which the Reserve Bank considers to be materially related to that counterparty.
-This exempts the security from criteria 11; the Reserve Bank would purchase the security from the counterparty in repos contracted under Exceptional Liquidity Assistance and the Term Funding Facility, but not in open market operations or under the Reserve Bank’s Standing Facilities.
+This exempts the security from criteria 11; the Reserve Bank would purchase the security from the counterparty in repos contracted under Exceptional Liquidity Assistance, but not in open market operations or under the Reserve Bank’s Standing Facilities.